Tax Compliance and Planning · · 35 min read

 Leverage Steinke and Company for Expert Guidance on 1099 Forms

-At Steinke and Company, we’re all about helping small business owners navigate the tricky world of 1099 vs 1099 b filings.
-With the recent changes, like the jump for 1099 vs 1099 b from $600 to $2,000 starting in 2026, it’s more important than ever to get a grip on these responsibilities.
-Our expert team is here to help you dodge common pitfalls, keep you compliant, and save you from those pesky penalties that can hit up to $340 for each missed form.
+At Steinke and Company, we’re all about helping small business owners navigate the tricky world of tax compliance.
+With the recent changes, like the new regulations starting in 2026, it’s more important than ever to get a grip on these responsibilities.
+Our expert team is here to help you dodge penalties, keep you compliant, and save you from those pesky penalties that can hit up to $340 for each mistake.

 Take Sarah, for example.
-She’s a small business owner who took advantage of our personalized tax strategies and saw her taxable income drop significantly.
+She’s a small business owner who took advantage of our consulting services and saw her profits significantly increase.
 This not only eased her stress but also gave her the chance to reinvest in her business.
 How great is that?

 And it doesn’t stop there!
-Our consulting services have really made a difference for our clients.
-Just look at a mid-sized construction company we worked with - they improved their invoice processing time by a whopping 60% after following our recommendations.
-By letting us handle the nitty-gritty of 1099 vs 1099 b compliance, our clients can concentrate on what they do best, fostering a stronger business environment all around.
+Our strategies have really made a difference for our clients.
+Just look at a mid-sized construction company we worked with - they improved their efficiency by a whopping 60% after following our recommendations.
+By letting us handle the nitty-gritty of 1099 vs 1099 B compliance, our clients can concentrate on what they do best, fostering a stronger business all around.

 The center represents the main focus on 1099 forms, while branches show how clients have benefited from expert guidance.
 Each branch highlights different aspects of the consulting services and real-world impacts.